vlayer-xyz/vlayer/book/src/features/json-and-regex.md

   <p>Our team is currently working on this feature.
 If you experience any bugs, please let us know <a href="https://discord.gg/JS6whdessP" target="_blank">on our Discord</a>.
 We appreciate your patience. </p>
 </div>

-Finding patterns in text can be extremely useful while making proofs.
-When verifying Web Proofs, it is also essential to be able to parse JSON data.
+When dealing with [Web Proofs](/features/web.html), the ability to parse JSON data is essential.
+Similarly, finding specific strings or patterns in the subject or body of an email is crucial for [Email Proofs](/features/email.html).

-To make it possible, we provide tools to parse text using regular expressions and JSON data directly in Solidity contracts.
+To support these use cases, we provide helpers for parsing text using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and extracting data from JSON directly within vlayer `Prover` contracts.

 ## JSON Parsing

-We currently provide 3 functions to extract data from JSON depending on the type of field:
+We provide three functions to extract data from JSON based on the field type:

-- `jsonGetInt` - extracts an integer value from a JSON field, returns `int256`.
+- `jsonGetInt`: Extracts an integer value and returns `int256`.
-- `jsonGetBool` - extracts a boolean value from a JSON field, returns `bool`.
+- `jsonGetBool`: Extracts a boolean value and returns `bool`.
-- `jsonGetString` - extracts a string value from a JSON field, returns `string memory`.
+- `jsonGetString`: Extracts a string value and returns `string memory`.

 ```solidity
 import {Prover} from "vlayer/Prover.sol";